chris-pearce/scally/README.md

 # Scally framework

-An unopinionated, responsive friendly, OOCSS, Sass-based, BEM, CSS framework
+An unopinionated, responsive friendly, OOCSS, Sass-based, BEM, CSS framework.

+**NOTE:** a more detailed README along with a proper web site will be coming shortly.

 ## Key features